tinymce/tinymce-docs/tinydrive/configuration.md

 ## Need help? ##

-Tiny is striving to make Tiny Drive as useful and simple as possible.
-For support related issues such as problems with JWT authentication and implementing Tiny Drive, check the [help page](/tinydrive/get-help/) or please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).
+Tiny is striving to make {{site.cloudfilemanager}} as useful and simple as possible.
+For support related issues such as problems with JWT authentication and implementing {{site.cloudfilemanager}}, check the [help page](/tinydrive/get-help/) or please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).